Eshlyn greets you

 …

-Adjusting the weight of the coin pouch at my hip, I ran my fingers down the newly acquired silver coins inside.
-It matched well with the fifteen or so other silver I managed to hold on to over the last few weeks, but it wouldn’t last long... not if I wanted to replace my armor with something that actually fit.
+I ran my fingers down the newly acquired silver coins inside my coin pouch.
+They matched well with the fifteen or so other silver I managed to hold on to over the last few weeks, but I knew it wouldn’t last long...
+Not if I wanted to replace my armor with something that actually fit.

 What in the hell…

 Didn’t matter.
 I wasn’t here for quality.
 I needed cheap, so I let out a sigh before meandering to the entrance.
 The six humanoid figures grouped up outside thoroughly eyed me on my way in.
 I was close enough to catch a glimpse of them before the door swung shut loosely behind me.
-Of course, my past self would have slapped me if I didn’t immediately recognize the emblem on their sleeves, a diamond shape with a black eyeball protruding from its center.
+Of course, my past self would have slapped me if I didn’t immediately recognize the emblem on their sleeves, a diamond shape with a black eyeball protruding from its center, meant they were part of ‘Xanathar’s Guild'.

-Smelling like aged leather, candle wax, and dust, the inside was somehow worse than the window display.
-The shop was cramped, shelves stacked from floor to ceiling with old trinkets, dusty tomes, rusted weapons, and a collection of questionable “artifacts” that looked like they had been stolen, pawned, or just straight-up fished out of the harbor.
-And behind the cluttered counter, sorting through a pile of tangled jewelry, was a…goblin.
+The shop smelled of aged leather, candle wax, and dust; the inside was somehow worse than the window display.
+Cramped shelves were stacked from floor to ceiling with old trinkets, dusty tomes, rusted weapons, and a collection of questionable ‘artifacts’ that looked like they had been stolen, pawned, or just straight-up fished out of the river.
+And behind the cluttered counter, sorting through a pile of tangled jewelry, was a… Goblin.

 They were quite small, barely coming up to my waist.
-I couldn’t help but stare curiously at its deep green skin, wild silver-streaked brown hair, and at least four different scarves lying over their patchwork leather vest.
+I couldn’t help but stare curiously at their deep green skin, wild silver-streaked brown hair, and at least four different scarves lying over their patchwork leather vest.
 Their ears twitched when I stepped up to the counter, but they didn’t look up right away.
+“Trade or purchase?”
+They asked with a voice that was scratchy but quick.

 That got their attention.
-Their bright, golden eyes locked onto mine, then immediately flicked to the coin pouch tucked loosely into my satchel, prompting their sharp little teeth to curl into a grin.
+Their bright, golden eyes locked onto mine, then immediately flicked to the coin pouch tucked tight into my satchel, prompting their sharp little teeth to curl into a grin.

-“Ohhh, a buyer,” they purred, tossing the tangled necklace over their shoulder while rubbing their hands together.
-“And what, pray tell, does a buyer such as yourself require of my most prestigious and well-stocked establishment?”
+“Ohhh, a buyer,” they purred, tossing the tangled necklaces over their shoulder while rubbing their hands together.
+“And what, pray tell, does a beauty such as yourself require of my most prestigious and well-stocked establishment?”

 I made a show to glance at the shelf where a rusted helmet sat next to a pile of old books, a wooden duck, and something that looked like a cursed doll.
 “Prestigious, huh?”

 “Come, come!
 What is it?”
 They hopped up on the counter.
 “Trinkets?
 Potions?
 A sword, perhaps?
-I have a very nice set of throwing daggers… Enchanted!
-Probably.”
+I have a very nice set of throwing knives… Enchanted, if you’re hush about it.”
+They winked.

-“Armor,” I cut in… “And a bow,” deciding to add that last bit after somehow feeling like I might strike a decent bargain against this goblin.
+“Armor,” I cut in, then added, “And a bow.”
+Since it felt like I might get a decent bargain against this goblin.

 They paused, ears flicking slightly, golden eyes narrowing.
-“Armor… and a bow?
-In your size?”
+“Armor… And a bow?
+In your size, I assume?”

+Here we go.
 I resisted the urge to roll my eyes.
 “Mhmm… Reinforced leather, preferably.
 Light, fitted, and...”
-I glanced down at my torn, bloodstained cloak and ripped armor. “...not falling apart at the seams.”
+I glanced down at my torn, bloodstained cloak and ripped armor. “...Not falling apart at the seams.”

-Xolob huffed, already storming up a stack of crates behind the counter, somehow doing it in a way that made my demands seem outlandish.
+Xolob snickered, already storming up a stack of crates behind the counter, somehow doing it in a way that made my demands seem outlandish.
 “Hmmm.
 I might have something.
 Might.”

 I crossed my arms, waiting.
 “How much to sure up your certainty?”

 “You’re funny,” they said with a dry tone before tossing an old leather chest piece onto the counter.
-“And it depends.”
+“But unfortunately, I either have it or I don’t.”

 A low smile creased my face as I reached out to inspect the armor.
 It wasn’t terrible.
 A little worn, had a few scratches, but it was definitely better than what I had.
 I turned it over in my hands, about to ask for a price, again, when the door opened behind me.